Erioldoesdesign/erioldoesdesign/README.md

 ## 🤔 I’m currently...
+- Looking for a new part-time or full-time flexible role as a senior designer.
 - Working Part-time at [superbloom.design](https://superbloom.design/) where I do design, UX and research.
 Previously I was on OSS product management for [Hypha](https://www.hypha.app/) and delivered [A Dev's guide to...](https://github.com/simplysecure/devs-guide-to) and [USER](https://github.com/simplysecure/USER_project).
 - Doing a PhD in Computer Science at [Newcastle univeristy](https://www.ncl.ac.uk/) with support from [Northern Bridge fund](http://www.northernbridge.ac.uk/) looking at how designers participate in humanitarian open source software projects.
 [See the open research in the github repo](https://github.com/Erioldoesdesign/Design_HOSS_PhD).
 - Helping keep the community going at [Open Source Design](https://opensourcedesign.net/)